felleg/felleg.gitlab.io-backup/content/posts/20210218-myFavoriteColor.md

 {{< figure src="/img/journal_tome2.jpg" position="center" caption="Surprise surprise, yellow and brown all along!" >}}

-Maybe it's all a self-confirmation bias...
-But I'll give myself the benefit of the doubt. :smiley:
+Maybe this is all a dumb confirmation bias...
+But I'll give myself the benefit of the doubt, just for once. :smiley:

 "What's your favorite color" is a line people jokingly say when they want to amusingly pretend like they want to get to know you.
 But I think it's an interesting question because it asks a person to give their opinion on